Generalization through Diversity: Improving Unsupervised Environment Design: Background

 We will propose a diversity measure that relies on distance between occupancy distributions, where we utilize Wasserstein Distance.
 The problem of optimal transport density between two distributions was initially proposed by \cite{monge1781memoire} and generalized by \cite{kantorovich1942kantorovich}.
-Wasserstein distance is preferred by the machine learning community among several commonly used divergence measures, e.g. Kullback-Leibler divergence, because it is 1) non-zero and continuously differentiable when the support of two distributions is disjoint and 2) symmetric, i.e., $\mathcal{W}(\mathcal{P}, \mathcal{Q})$ is equal to $\mathcal{W}(\mathcal{Q}, \mathcal{P})$.
+Wasserstein distance is preferred by the machine learning community among several commonly used divergence measures, e.g., Kullback-Leibler (KL) divergence, because it is 1) non-zero and continuously differentiable when the supports of two distributions are disjoint and 2) symmetric, i.e., $\mathcal{W}(\mathcal{P}, \mathcal{Q})$ is equal to $\mathcal{W}(\mathcal{Q}, \mathcal{P})$.

 Wasserstein distance is the measurement between probability distributions defined on a metric space $M(d, \mathcal{C})$ with a cost metric $d: \mathcal{C} \times \mathcal{C} \mapsto \mathbb{R}_{+}$: